versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/PlainRtpTransport.md

 <section markdown="1">

-A `plainRtpTransport` represents a network path negotiated on which plain RTP and RTCP (no ICE nor DTLS) is carried.
+A plain RTP transport represents a network path through which plain RTP and RTCP is transmitted.

 > `@inherits` [Transport](#Transport)